fork/craft-embeds/README.md

 4. In the Control Panel, go to Settings → Plugins and click the “Install” button for Embeds.
 This will also install Redactor if it wasn't already installed before.

+5. Enable the plugin in redactor by putting it into your config/redactor/MyConfig.json (see [Embeds.json](src/config/redactor/Embeds.json))

 ## Embeds Overview

 This plugin adds a Redactor plugin which enables editors to set markers between paragraphs in a redactor field.
 These